Morklympious/hipster-module-patterns/readme.md

 ## Angsty Teenager module pattern

 _"No, mom.
 I'm in a band now.
-We're going to be like My Chemical Romance, but better"_
+We're going to be like My Chemical Romance, but better"_ - _Possibly you_
-    - __Possibly you__

 The angsty teenager pattern centers around three utility members before an export occurs: a variable, `_angst`, and two functions: `_wanna()` and `_respond()`.